cnbeining/onedrivecmd/README.rst

 users can get 1TB of storage for free, which can be redeemed at https://products.office.com/en-us/student?tab=students .

-Since the recent update of Onedrive's API, there aren't a lot of \*nix softwares that would provide support to Onedrive, most of them are syncing softwares: But I prefer have more control of what I am doing.
+Since the recent update of Onedrive’s API, there aren’t a lot of \*nix softwares that would provide support to Onedrive, most of them are syncing softwares: But I prefer have more control of what I am doing.
 So here it is, a tiny client that can do the jobs for you.